jay-medina/pelicula/README.md

 All icons are from https://heroicons.com/

 ## TODO
-- Splash Image
-  - Have a way to expand Splash image to view more info?

 - Have a way to save movie to a playlist
   - Store movies in local storage (no way to persist)

 - Include a footer that says "My favorite color is {your favorite color}"

 - Build bundle and deploy to github